Torniojaws/vortech-backend/INSTALL.md

 1. And the database of course: ``sudo apt install mariadb-server``
     1. Note that the install process is different in Ubuntu 16.04 than in previous versions.
 The installer will not prompt for root password.
 Instead, you access it using ``sudo mysql -u root``
+1. For caching, we use Redis.
+Install it with: ``sudo apt install redis-server``

 ## Setup the app